Buddha-nature: In Tiantai

-In the Tiantai school, the primary figure is the scholar Zhiyi.
-According to Paul L. Swanson, none of Zhiyi's works discuss buddha- nature explicitly at length however.
+The Tiantai school is one of the first native Chinese doctrinal schools, and the primary figure of this tradition is the scholar Zhiyi.
+According to Paul L. Swanson, none of Zhiyi's works discuss buddha-nature explicitly at length however.
 Yet it is still an important concept in his philosophy, which is seen as synonymous with the ekayana principle outlined in the Lotus Sutra.
 Swanson argues that for Zhiyi, buddha-nature is:

-Buddha-nature for Zhiyi therefore has three aspects which he bases on passages from the Lotus sutra and the Nirvana sutra:
+Thus, for Zhiyi, buddha-nature has three aspects which he bases on passages from the Lotus sutra and the Nirvana sutra.
+These three aspects are: